 Kolymbia's spacious one-kilometre beach is a European Blue Flag winner for safety and cleanliness.
-It's made up of smooth sand and pebbly areas with tons of room for you to claim your own turf for any lengthy sun tanning sessions you have planned.
+It's made up of smooth sand and pebbly areas with tons of room for you to claim your own turf for any lengthy sun tanning sessions you have planned for your cheap Rhodes holidays.
 There's a few rocky patches when you enter the shallow water, so it's a good idea for any children in your party to wear appropriate beach footwear.
 A large cliff overlooks the entire coastline and provides some much needed shade from the hot Grecian sun.

 If you're a fan of watersports Kolymbia has excellent facilities available down by the water, including snorkelling and windsurfing gear rentals.
 The town's main street is located right next to the water and here you'll find a ton of restaurants, cafes and bars ready to take your order.

 The surrounding area's natural beauty more than makes up for the size of this resort.
 Just a couple of kilometres inland you'll find the Seven Springs.
 This natural wonder is made up of rushing streams and tunnels, all enveloped in a forest of greenery.
 There's also wonderful hikes around the Tsambika mountain, which can be easily found just off the beach.

 But the forest and mountain aren't the only opportunities to stand back and marvel at Kolymbia's beauty.
 This resort's blue seas are especially captivating and from Kolymbia's shores you can take boat trips to the northern island of Simi to view its towering churches and awe-inspiring monasteries.
 You can also hop aboard boats heading towards the bay of Saint Paul and Charaki.